Posted by Nathan Marquiss on 22 Feb 2018

 How can retailers and billers adapt to the new normal?

 The truth is, there’s no “one-size-fits-all” model for accepting payments.
 Years ago, payments strategies weren’t as dynamic as they are today.
 The pace of change was slower, and trends were more visible over time.
-There were less channels and methods to account for when managing a payments strategy.
+There were fewer channels and methods to account for when managing a payments strategy.

 However, in today’s world, payments strategies must be highly fluid and respond quickly to new trends that develop seemingly overnight.
 Consumers’ preferences can be so dynamic that they may vary according to the specific retailer or biller.
 And customer experiences must respond seamlessly to meet their diverse needs.